hyperion1209/tf_challenge/README.md

 - Added separate file for locals definitions
 - Added separate file for variable definitions
 - Added separate file for provider configuration
-- Changed PVC cleam template to use ReadWriteMany access mode in order to allow multiple pods to read and write to the same volume

 ## Assumptions
 - The AWS CLI is installed and configured